Recreational therapy is a treatment designed to use recreational skills and other activities as tools to address substance use disorder.

 In this way, recreational therapy in Glen Burnie is not only interested in reducing the unwanted side effects or symptoms of a problem.
-Instead, they focused on improving all aspects of a person’s life.
+Instead, they focus on improving all aspects of a person’s life.

 It may seem like recreational therapy is only people playing games or making crafts, but the activities are therapeutic and tailored specifically to the person.

-- Assess the person to understand their goals, supports, stressors and current status
+- Assess the person to understand their goals, supports, stressors, and current status

 - Plan a series of strategies to move the individual toward their established goals